 I’ve been eating this super duper easy brown lentil stew (which so happens to be vegan) for as long as I can remember.
-It’s always been a staple in my family and it never gets old.As soon as Autumn creeps in, this meal becomes pretty much a weekly rotation.
-Quite cheap to make, super easy and relatively quick for how much yield you get.
+It’s always been a staple in my family, and it never gets old.As soon as Autumn creeps in, this meal becomes pretty much a weekly rotation.
+It’s quite cheap to make, super easy, packed with protein and relatively quick for how much yield you get.

-You can use vegetable stock in liquid form, vegetable stock cubes (which I have found have palm oil normally) or homemade stock by your sister-in-law that has it ;).
-I was lucky enough to get two jars of the homemade kind the other day and I use that diluted with water for the stew.
+You can use vegetable stock in liquid form, vegetable stock cubes (which I have found have palm oil usually) or homemade stock by your sister-in-law that has it ;).
+I was lucky enough to get two jars of the homemade kind the other day, and I use that diluted with water for the stew.

 I normally just use water as I never buy stock from the shops.
 Boiled water will be just fine if that’s all you have.
 Feel free to experiment and add other veggies in there to make it more of a lentil and vegetable stew/soup.